deshartman/AgentPay/module/README.md

 ```
 import PayClient from "@deshartman/payclient_functions";
-const payClient = new PayClient(merchantURL, identity);
+const payClient = new PayClient(merchantURL, identity, writeKey);
 payclient.attachPay(callSid);

 // When done clean up using:
 payclient.detachPay();
 ```

-- "identity" is the Agent identity used for tracking purposes.
 - "merchantURL" - Any location returning the config.
 See [Server Setup](#sever-setup) for suggested Functions option
+- "identity" is the Agent identity used for tracking purposes.
+- "writeKey" is an optional Segment key, that when supplied will write events into a Segment Javascript source
 - "callSid" - The callSID to attach Pay to.
 See [Methods](methods)

 ## Usage